-You might be surprised to learn that all the marketing knowledge you might have about (online) real estate marketing strategies always comes down to the one principle that defines everything else.
+You might be surprised to learn that all your marketing knowledge about (digital) real estate marketing strategies always comes down to the one principle that defines everything else.

-As a real estate professional, you could say that you are not in the real estate business but the business of marketing.
+As a real estate professional, you could say that you are not in the real estate business but in the business of marketing and sales.

 I am sure you’ve heard that on different sites and podcasts already.